andersmurphy/andersmurphy-blog/resources/posts/2025-04-07-clojure-realtime-collaborative-web-apps-without-clojurescript.md

 ... so you're back ...

 That app had zero ClojureScript!
 What's even more wild is it had zero user written client side JS.
 Instead it uses [Datastar](https://data-star.dev).
-A tiny 11.4kb (brotli compressed) JS framework that lets you write reactive web apps with simple server side rendering.
+A tiny 11.4kb (brotli compressed) hypermedia framework that lets you write reactive web apps with simple server side rendering.

 This post is intended as a very quick introduction to some of the concepts and features of Datastar.
 So buckle up.